 There are two different varieties of this succulent.
-The first is a tall sedum, and it grows to be one to three feet tall.
+The first is a tall sedum, and it grows to be 1-3-feet tall.
 The other variation is known as creeping sedum.
 This should be grown on the ground as it likes to sprawl out.

 Either way, they come in a variety of colors.
 You can choose between green, pink, silver, and blue.
 It’s a great way to add a splash of color to your home with little to no fuss.

 13. Whale’s Tongue Agave

 This plant is a unique option.
 It produces large, flat green leaves which is where the plant gets its name.
 They look like a whale’s tongue.